Ebook_Cover

 In 2025, NHIs surged with the rise of AI agents, microservices, and distributed cloud systems.
 This ebook gives you a practical roadmap to secure NHIs in your stack, with Zero Trust principles at the core.

-Drawing from hands-on customer work, discussions with security & IAM teams, and the latest OWASP research, we’ll cover:
+Drawing from hands-on customer work, discussions with security & IAM teams, and

-• 12 security principles with 35 practical steps for adaptive, risk-informed NHI governance
+• 12 principles for NHI governance

 The technical framework you need to secure NHIs across your environments